melbournebioinformatics/MelBioInf_docs/docs/tutorials/unix/index.md

 So in words our script is saying "if user provided 1 filename, then count the duplicates, otherwise print an error".

 <div class="info"><b>Exit-status</b>:
-It is a unix standard that when the user provides incorrect commandline arguments we print a usage message and return a *non-zero* exit status.
+It is a Unix standard that when the user provides incorrect commandline arguments we print a usage message and return a *non-zero* exit status.
 The *exit status* is a standard way for other programs to know if our program ran correctly; 0 means everything went as expected, any other number is an error.
 If you don't provide an *exit ..* line then it automatically returns a 0 for you.</div>